Language

 Step Concentration Transfer Diluent

-Select which variable to solve for by clicking C₁, V₁, C₂, or V₂ buttons
+Pick which variable to solve for with the C₁, V₁, C₂, or V₂ buttons

-Press Enter in any input field to calculate
+Press Enter in any input field to run the calculation

-C₁ and C₂ must use the same unit type (e.g., both in molarity or both in percentage)
+C₁ and C₂ must use the same unit type (both molarity or both percentage)

-For serial dilutions, the dilution factor determines how much sample is transferred between tubes
+In serial dilution, the dilution factor (1 : N) sets how much sample moves between tubes

 Want to learn more?
 Read documentation →